Improving Schroeppel and Shamir's Algorithm for Subset Sum via Orthogonal Vectors: Introduction to the Representation Technique, and its Extensions

 The sets will have the property that elements in $\Ll$ are formed by pairs from $\Ll_1 \times \Ll_2$ and elements in $\Rr$ are formed by pairs from $\Rr_1 \times \Rr_2$.
-But in contract to the technique from~\cite{schroeppel}, the lists $\Ll$ and $\Rr$ can not be easily decomposed into a direct product of two sets of size $\sqrt{|\Ll|}$ and $\sqrt{|\Rr|}$.
+But in contrast to the technique from~\cite{schroeppel}, the lists $\Ll$ and $\Rr$ can not be easily decomposed into a Cartesian product of two sets of size $\sqrt{|\Ll|}$ and $\sqrt{|\Rr|}$.
 To overcome this issue, we apply the representation method \emph{again} to enumerate the elements of $\Ll$ and $\Rr$ quickly.

 In particular, to construct the sets $\Ll_1,\Ll_2,\Rr_1,\Rr_2$, we partition the instance into $L, M_L , M , M_R , R$.
 See also Figure~\ref{fig:part}.
 Here $M$ is assumed to be an $\eps$-mixer that is used for the representation technique on `first level': at this level we check whether a pair $\Ll \times \Rr$ forms a solution.
 The set $M_L$ is assumed to be an $\eps_L$-mixer and the set $M_R$ is assumed to be an $\eps_R$-mixer, and these sets are used for two applications of the representation technique on the `second level': At this level we check whether a pair in $\Ll_1 \times \Ll_2$ forms an element of $\Ll$ (and similarly, whether a pair in $\Rr_1 \times \Rr_2$ forms an element of $\Rr$).
-If any of the assumptions fail, relatively direct extensions of the methods from~\cite{schroeppel} can again solve the instance more efficiently by other means, so these assumptions are without loss of generality.
+If any of the assumptions fail, relatively direct extensions of the methods from~\cite{schroeppel} can again solve the instance more efficiently in a way similar to how we justified Assumption~\ref{assumptionreal}, so these assumptions are without loss of generality.

 \paragraph{Maintaining the $\Os(2^{n/2})$ time bound}